 In the eBay bonds shown above, the bonds were quoted with a bid-offer spread of 0.12 points, on a dollar-price basis, and 0.01 percentage points (or 1 basis point) on a yield-to-maturity basis.
 Corporate bond bid-offer spreads can vary based on the maturity of the bond, how actively the bond trades, and the number of dealers providing bond price quotes.

 Bonds with a long time to maturity, such as the eBay '42 bonds, will often have wider bid-offer spreads on a dollar-price basis.
 The reason for this is bonds with a longer time to maturity are more sensitive to changes in interest rates since changes in interest rates will impact the bondholder for a longer period of time than they do for investors in shorter-term bonds.
+Read our How To Profit from Rising Interest Rates blog post to learn our strategy during periods of rising interest rates.

 For corporate bonds, interest rate risk is largest for long-dated investment-grade corporate bonds, where prices can be heavily impacted by changes in underlying Treasury yields.
 Movements in corporate bond credit spreads can either amplify or mitigate the impact of falling or rising US Treasury yields.